Bao-Jiarong/UNET/README.md

 # Implementation of Segmentation AutoEncoder

-This implementation about segmentation autoencoder applying on cityscapes , based on model UNet .
+This implementation used UNet applying on cityscapes segmentation.

 ---